 Previously in 2011, Tesco (Home Plus) introduced virtual stores in South Korean subways.
 Using the Tesco app, people could shop for groceries by scanning the QR Code placed below each item.
 This added the items to the shopper’s virtual cart.
 After making the payment, the items get delivered to the shopper’s door step.

-Our Verdict on the Primo App
+Our Opinion on the Primo App

 The technology used in Primo app is not as advanced as Amazon Go.
 Technology wise, the app lies somewhere between Amazon Go and Tesco’s virtual stores.
 In a country like Japan where QR Codes are popular, the Primo app will definitely strike a chord with the masses.